Woodsandfields/QGIS_maps/README.md

 Skills learned:
 - explore the World Bank databases by indicator
-- merging two files for a map with additional features
+- merge two files for a map with additional features by identify relatable factors and adding a layer
 - set the right parameters for a successful choropleth map with the symbology property
-- setting the breaks manually instead of automatically
+- set the breaks manually instead of automatically
-- reflecting on the choice of colors and the number of breaks.
+- reflect on the choice of colors and the number of breaks.

 Sources:
 <https://www.naturalearthdata.com/downloads/> (Small Scale 1:110m,Cultural);